 Bill Shimota – Professional Angler

 When you’re out targeting walleye in deep water, there are a few different things you can do.
 Vertical jigging livebait or plastics is an obvious choice, but running a 3-way rig can also be very effective.
 If the ‘eyes are up shallow, I like to cast either a jig and plastic, a hair jig, or a blade bait.
-A couple of my go-to baits are the Johnson Thinfisher blade bait and a Berkley Powerbait Rib Worm.
+A couple of my go-to baits are the Johnson Thinfisher blade bait and a Berkley Powerbait Power Worm.

 Keep your eyes peeled for current seams near feeder streams in shallow or deep water.
 That is where you’re going to find a lot of those big females hanging out.
-Current seams provide excellent staging and resting areas for walleyes as they transition through the spawning process.
+Current seams provide excellent staging and resting areas for river walleyes as they transition through the spawning process.